 You can apply moving averages, MACD, stochastic, RSI, Fibonacci retracement, Bollinger bands, and more to your charts.
-Keep in mind, when you are searching for the red zones based off this strategy, that we will get into in a bit, these indicators could distract you and cause you to make a bad trading decision.
-So with that being said, we recommend no indicators for this strategy.
+Keep in mind, when you are searching for the red zones based off this strategy, these indicators could distract you and cause you to make bad trading decisions.
+So with that being said, we don't recommend using a specific indicator for this strategy.

 Leading & Lagging Indicators